lastmjs/zwitterion/README.md

 ...
 ```

+`zwitterion-config.js` is a file that Zwitterion generates automatically when requested.
+The `src` path used to get the script must be relative to the serve directory of Zwitterion.

 Everything should be good to go now.

 If you need more information about the different command-line parameters, you can read below or use the `--help` command-line parameter: